alphagov/search-api/doc/arch/adr-003-popularity-updating-without-index-locks.md

 is difficult to test and reason about.

 As part of building the new `govuk` index, we want to simplify this process and ideally avoid the index locking.
+This means we can use sidekiq's concurrency implementation instead of having our own, as we no longer need to be able to unlock the index at the end of the process.

-## Decision
+## Options

-### Leverage external versioning to avoid locking
+#### Using external versioning

-We have previously documented the decision to implement external versioning.
-As a result of this functionality, we can rethink how we do our overnight processing.

 If we don't use index locking and switching and instead just overwrite the existing document with a copy of itself with the updated popularity figure, the following